OWL Board of Directors

-Margaret Huyck has been a gerontologist for more than forty years, beginning with her graduate studies with the Committee on Human Development at the University of Chicago.
-She is Professor Emeritus from the College of Psychology at Illinois Institute of Technology.
-She has published two books about aging (Growing Older: What You Need to Know About Aging, 1974; and The Psychology of Adult Development and Aging, 1984), and has lectured about the issues in the U.S., Norway, and the Netherlands.
+Margaret Huyck has been a gerontologist for more than 40 years, beginning with her graduate studies with the Committee on Human Development at the University of Chicago.
+She is Professor Emeritus from the College of Psychology at Illinois Institute of Technology (IIT).
+She has published two books about aging (Growing Older: What You Need to Know About Aging, 1974; and The Psychology of Adult Development and Aging, 1984), and has lectured in the U.S., Norway, and the Netherlands.

-Huyck has been working with two research projects, including work exploring the responses of blind individuals to the prospect or the reality of receiving a brain implant device intended to restore perception.
-Previously, she was the Principal Investigator for an intensive study of 150 families that explored the ways the generations influenced each other as they moved along the life course.
+Margaret has been working with two research projects, including exploring the responses of blind individuals to the prospect or reality of receiving a brain implant device intended to restore perception.
+Previously, she was the principal investigator for an intensive study of 150 families that explored the ways the generations influenced each other as they moved along the life course.

 Her contributions have been recognized within IIT with the Julia Beveridge Award for Outstanding Women at IIT.
 She is a Fellow of the Gerontological Society of America.
 She was awarded a Senior Science Policy Fellow by the American Psychological Association 1997-98; during that year she worked in the Office of Behavioral and Social Sciences Research at the National Institutes of Health.

 Lida Rodriguez-Taseff, J.D.